List of Monster characters: Karl Neumann

-Karl Neumann (カール・ノイマン, Kāru Noiman) is a student at the University of Munich and the son of Schuwald and Langer (who sent him away for a better life).
+Karl Neumann (カール・ノイマン, Kāru Noiman) is a student at LMU Munich and the son of Schuwald and Langer (who sent him away for a better life).
 Karl spent much of his childhood in foster care, until the Neumanns adopted him; he is shown to love and care for them as his parents.
 Neumann tries to get close to Schuwald without letting him know that he is his son.
 He is also involved in the mystery of a dead student, and the disappearance of Johan Liebert after his father's book collection is destroyed in an inferno during a ceremony at the university library.
 After reconciling with his father, he remains as Schuwald's personal assistant.
 He later confronts Inspector Lunge and shows him a picture of Johan.
 Under orders from his father, he encounters Tenma at the train station and reveals that the twins' mother lives in Prague.
 When Tenma is arrested Schuwald has Karl hire Fritz Verdemann to represent him, and Neumann is present when Nina returns for therapy with Dr. Gillen.
 At the end of the series, Karl tells his father about Tenma's whereabouts after the Ruhenheim Massacre.
 It is revealed in Another Monster that he has taken Schuwald's last name and lives happily with him, he is facing challenges to his paternity as Schuwald's son.

 Lotte Frank

-Lotte Frank (ロッテ・フランク, Rotte Furanku) is a student at the University of Munich who is trying to win Karl Neumann's heart, so she aids his investigation of his father and late mother.
+Lotte Frank (ロッテ・フランク, Rotte Furanku) is a student at LMU Munich who is trying to win Karl Neumann's heart, so she aids his investigation of his father and late mother.
 When Karl rejects (and unintentionally humiliates) her by getting a proxy to go on a date with her, she is crushed and is comforted by Nina; they become fast friends.
 Lotte also wants to know about the mysteries behind Johan Liebert and the death of the student who worked with them for Schuwald.
 Lotte and Karl are seen together, when Anna briefly returns to visit the others and drop off Dieter with Dr. Reichwein.
 It is unknown whether she and Karl are a couple, but they are apparently friends.